-Our Company's Canadian distribution network includes over 200 contracted insurance brokerages operating across Canada in all provinces and territories.
+Our Company's Canadian distribution network includes over 165 contracted insurance brokerages operating across Canada in all provinces and territories.
 These include major international, national, and regional firms as well as boutique brokerages with a focus on specialty lines.
+We have also contracted with 62 US and regional brokerages across 32 states to grow our

+U.S. surety business.
 We are selective of our distribution partners.
 Our strategy is to partner with a limited brokerage force to concentrate our efforts on those firms with clients that need specialty lines solutions.
 We believe that people do more business with people they trust and have a relationship with.
 We are therefore committed to providing our brokers and their clients with an exceptional experience every time they interact with Trisura.

-In the U.S. market, our focus is on building strong and profitable relationships with program administrators, MGAs, insurance organizations, reinsurance companies and reinsurance intermediaries to generate business opportunities.
+In the US Programs market, our focus is on building strong and profitable relationships with program administrators, MGAs, insurance organizations, reinsurance companies and reinsurance intermediaries to generate business opportunities.
 Many of these relationships already exist with our management team and can be leveraged to source new business.
-We have also contracted with various large U.S. and regional brokerages to grow our U.S. surety business.